Earth is completing its journey around the sun, tilting away from the Northern Hemisphere – the autumn equinox is here.

 What does autumn really mean to us as human beings?
 From a primitive standpoint, we are part of nature, hardwired to feel the changing seasons more profoundly than we think.
 It’s not just a yearning for cosy blankets and hot chocolate, autumn signals to our gathering instinct it’s time to stock up for the long, hard winter ahead.

-During the autumn equinox days and nights are of equal length.
+During the autumn equinox, days and nights are equal length.

 We adore those first notes of autumnal air, but what we can smell is summers’ decay.

-Hunter-gatherers as a race, we can’t help “Blackberrying” plucking handfuls of natures wonderful harvest to prepare comforting pies and crumbles – we crave hearty puddings when the weather turns.
-We instinctively feel the need to eat well which in turn will give us an extra layer of fat, seeing us through the harsh winter months.
+Hunter-gatherers as a race, we can’t help plucking handfuls of natures wonderful harvest from the hedgerows to prepare comforting pies and crumbles – naturally, we crave hearty puddings when the weather turns.
+Instinctively we feel the need to eat well to provide us with an extra layer of fat to see us through the harsh winter months.

 Berries and hawthorns adorn the hedgerows like Christmas lights – autumn in all its glory.